Skip to contents

 #> 0 200 254 300 356 380 510 630

-Adding Length Category Variable for One Species
+Add Length Categories for One Species

 “Manual” Additions

-Suppose that we want to add another variable with the GH length categories to the data.frame of lengths (along with capture location) for Yellow Perch from Saginaw Bay, MI in YPerchSB1 (distributed with the FSAdata package).
+Suppose that we want to add a variable with the GH length categories to the data.frame of lengths (along with capture location) for Yellow Perch from Saginaw Bay, MI in YPerchSB1 (distributed with the FSAdata package).
 Note here that lengths are in centimeters.

 peek(YPerchSB1,n=10)